JewishGen Home Page

 III.
 2.3.
 What is a Daitch-Mokotoff Soundex Search?

-The Daitch-Mokotoff Soundex search was developed because of a need to account for the highly variable spelling of Jewish names.
+The Daitch-Mokotoff Soundex search was developed to account for the highly variable spelling of Jewish names.
 The D-M Soundex system accomodates sounds created by Eastern European languages such as Polish and Yiddish.

 Soundex systems are not perfect.
 There are some inconsistencies.
 You might not find Kane when looking for Cohen for example - so carry on using your brains, intuition, and creativity.